 Management guru Peter Drucker once said “what gets measured gets managed.”
 Keeping track of your worries will help you keep them under control.

 - Print out the list above or download it.
 Rate each cause on a scale of 1 to 5 in terms of how much it's likely to affect you or is affecting you already, where 1 is “very little” and 5 is “a lot”.
 Feel free to add other causes that could apply in your case.

 - Create priorities by sorting the list in decreasing order so that the 5s – the most worrisome causes – appear at the top.

 - From the top of the list, try to imagine actions you can take to block each cause.
 Use my 9 Promising Ways To Deal With Job Search Depression and Anxiety as a list of suggestions.

 - Follow through with your recommended actions, especially for the top causes on your list.

-- After each month of your job search, take a few minutes to look over the previous month’s estimations and understand what's working and what isn't.
+- After each week or month of your job search, take a few minutes to look over the previous date's estimations and understand what's working and what isn't.
 Then fill in new ratings for the current date, sort, and choose new blocking actions.

 - 9 Ways To Deal With Job Search Depression

 Click the image below to get access to The Job Search Depression Report: